LucasDelfino92/morrowindsharp/mw#.md

 Shift+E | Use potion/ingredient in inventory | Quick Equip
 Shift+Activate | Activates/deactivates placed/static light sources | The Midnight Oil

-# ACKNOWLEDGMENTS

-I want to thank the following people for their support.
-Not only for their kind comments towards me and the guide, but also for having gone the extra length and financially supporting me!

-- **Tythesly** (August 11th, 2021)
-- **JFS** (August 24th, 2021)

 # COMPATIBILITY

-Morrowind# a big guide and touches on many aspects of the game.
-Though this guide is presented "as is", it doesn't mean you can't install other mods on top; only that you should think twice about what you are installing.
+Morrowind# is presented "as is": expect no support from me if you decide to install hundreds of mods on top.
+This doesn't mean Morrowind# is incompatible with everything, but you should think twice about which mods you are installing.

-For reference, here is a list of known mods in the guide that tend to have compatibility issues with other mods.
+For reference, here is a list of mods in the guide that tend to have compatibility issues with other mods.

 - **Yet Another Guard Diversity**: this mod replaces vanilla guards with unique guards selected from leveled lists.
 But because of how this mod works, it is perfectly possible for a mod to override its changes (by moving the vanilla guards around) and have the guards revert to their vanilla, generic appearance.
 This would be most noticeable with Imperial Legion guards who don't wear closed helmets (unlike their Hlaalu, Redoran, Telvanni, and Indoril counterparts).
 Moreover, new guards added to the game world will most likely have a generic appearance as well.
   - Recommendation: just load conflicting .esps after Yet Another Guard Diversity.